International Paper Co.

 Valuation Analysis: Is IP Overvalued?

-Peer Comparison A peer comparison cannot be conducted as industry average data is unavailable.
-Without benchmark data for PE, PB, or EV/EBITDA ratios, it is impossible to contextualize the company's valuation multiples against its industry peers.
-The analysis is therefore limited to an absolute assessment of the company's own financial metrics.
+A peer comparison cannot be meaningfully conducted as the necessary industry average data is not available.
+Without benchmark metrics for the paper and packaging industry, it is impossible to determine if International Paper's Price-to-Book ratio of 1.32 is high or low relative to its competitors.
+This analysis is therefore limited to an absolute assessment of the company's current unprofitability.

 PS